tclssg/tclssg/README.md

 The Tclssg logo images are copyright (c) 2014 Danyil Bohdan and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+The [stackato-cli](https://github.com/ActiveState/stackato-cli) browse package is copyright (c) 2011-2012 ActiveState Software Inc. and is distributed under the Apache License, Version 2.0.
+See `external/browse/license.txt`.

 The [Caius](https://github.com/tobijk/caius) Markdown package 1.0 is copyright (c) 2014 Caius Project and is distributed under the MIT license.
 See `external/markdown/markdown.tcl`.

 Bootstrap 3.3.1 is copyright (c) 2011-2014 Twitter, Inc and is distributed under the MIT license.
 See `skeleton/static/external/bootstrap-3.3.1-dist/LICENSE`.